The Five Most Common Mistakes in DIY Advance Directives

 An out-of-date advance directive creates its own problems.
 If a hospital sees a 20-year-old document that names a now-deceased person as patient advocate, they can’t use it.
 They’re back to the default next-of-kin rules.

-See also How Do You Reinstate a Suspended License in Texas?
+See also How Long Does It Take to Get a CDL in Texas?

 An attorney-drafted document typically comes with periodic reminders to review and update it.
 DIY documents don’t.